vchong/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

     $ make CROSS_COMPILE=<> DEVICE_TREE=foundation all
     $ make CROSS_COMPILE=<> EXT_DTB=<dtb file>

-Note that, I copied device tree file foundation.dts to Uboot's arch/arm/dts file,
+Note that, I copied device tree file foundation.dts to U-boot's arch/arm/dts file,
 and made corresponding modifications to the Makefile.This is the object what DEVICE_TREE point to.
 EXT_DTB is the dtb file that we signed before in make FIT image step: atf_psci_public.dtb.
 After this step was completed, public key was held on device tree.